anonynz12/anonymous3/README.md

 - GAT
 - GATv2Conv

-In the future, we are committed to enabling CacheGNN to support more GNN models.
+In the future, we aim at enabling CacheGNN to support more GNN models.

 ## Data Download